WadoodWasay/my-cipher/README.md

 There's also the possibility of setting the more frequently used letters to higher number values and less frequently used ones to lower number values to ensure that messages are longer and more likely to be of similar lengths.
 This combined with adding even more noise tokens to make shorter messages appear longer would increase the effectiveness of this cypher, and reduce the length leakage weakness discussed bellow.

+### Encoding and Decoding processes
+#### Encoding Process
+To encode a character with value N:
+- Emit N count tokens (selected randomly from the count token set)
+- Optionally intersperse noise tokens between count tokens
+- Emit a terminator token

+#### Decoding Process
+- Scan the ciphertext left to right
+- Increment a counter for each count token
+- On terminator: map counter → character, reset counter
+- Ignore noise tokens entirely

 ### Example
 Now let us work through the example stated above.
 The character 'b' can be encoded in the following ways, note that this is not an exhaustive list, and only meant to illustrate and clarify my explanation of the cypher given above:
 - WvkBy